hhhien2903/fe-3hq-chat/README.md

-- This is my Realtime WebSocket Chatting Website build with React Native (Ant Design).
+- This is my Realtime WebSocket Chatting Website build with ReactJS (Ant Design).

 - Some demo images: